Hazards informationThe Hazard Inventory and Risk Assessment component of the CEMP contains detailed information on Bellevue's hazards.

 To increase heating efficiency, select a room to trap heat.
 Choose a room with the least amount of window surface area.
 Isolate the room by keeping doors closed and hang heavy blankets or drapes over windows and entryways.

 - Burn anything larger than candles inside your home without providing adequate ventilation to the outside.

 Reduce Your Hazards

 - Enroll in Bellevue's Community Emergency Response Team (CERT) Program.

 - Learn more about organizing your neighborhood through the Map Your Neighborhood Program.

 - Take a first-aid class.
 The American Red Cross also has first aid classes held in the greater Puget Sound area.

-- Learn how and when to turn off your utilities.
+- Learn how and when to turn off your water and gas.